gregmercer/command-server/README.md

 Enter Post Body
 ```
-{"token":"<your slack token goes here>", "text": "Text sent to command-simple handler"}
+{"token":"<any value for right now>", "text": "Text sent to command-simple handler"}
 ```

-Click on Send Button and see view test results in 'Response' section.
+Click on Send Button and view test results in the 'Response' section.

 Adding command-server to Heroku